sergeyzolotukhin/infrastructure/cv/04-02-experience.md

 Responsibilities:

 - Technical Led a cross-functional development team of 4 engineers, providing technical guidance, mentorship, and performance feedback
 - Optimized and streamlined development processes, reducing delivery time and improving team productivity
 - Analyzed business and technical requirements to define clear development scope and priorities
 - Designed scalable and maintainable application architecture, ensuring alignment with best practices and system constraints
-- Created detailed implementation guidelines for new features to support consistent and high- quality development
+- Created detailed implementation guidelines for new features to support consistent and high quality development
 - Oversaw and contributed to feature implementation, ensuring timely delivery and adherence to technical standards
 - Established and enforced a robust code review process, improving code quality and reducing defects across the team

 Technology and Skills: